urostripunovic/PS-Plus-Randomizer/README.md

         - Difficulty
         - Time estimate
     - [ ] Container three with the images
         - A carousel with all the images the video if existent first.
-Also one should be able to go in both directions.ybe
+Also one should be able to go in both directions.